 As Harris Funeral Home celebrates twenty-nine years of providing personal and professional funeral service during a family’s time of need, we continue to salute and assist outstanding students as they maintain their highest standards of conduct and academics.
 It has been twenty years since Jeffery Harris decided that giving back to the community is as important as serving during a time of hurt and healing, thus the Harris Funeral Home Memorial Scholarship was established.

 “Do what you can, where you are, with what you have” is the philosophy that has made the Harris Funeral Home Memorial Scholarship an annual event.
 This scholarship program strives to recognize high school seniors in area schools.
 It is based upon academic and scholastic achievement, work experience, community service and personal goals that are expressed in an essay response.

-This year’s three recipients of the scholarships are:
+This year’s four recipients of the scholarships are: